 Freemans Bay School provides a wide variety of programmes for students who require extension or enrichment in their learning.

-At Freemans Bay School students are taught in ILE classrooms which are multi levelled and cultural.
+At Freemans Bay School students are taught in ILE classrooms.
 We recognise the diversity within our school and strive to provide various learning programmes to extend our Gifted and Talented learners.

 The Gifted and Talented Students at Freemans Bay School are those who have the potential and/or demonstrate exceptional ability in relation to their peers of the same age, in one or more of the following areas:

 What is Gifted or Talented?

 Giftedness: Describes the outstanding natural abilities, called aptitudes, in at least one ability domain, to a degree that places an individual at least among the top 10% of their peers.

 Talented: Describes the outstanding mastery of systematically developed abilities, called competencies (knowledge and skills), in at least one field of human activity to a degree that places an individual at least among the top 10% of their peers who are or have been active in that area.

 How are students identified as Gifted and/or Talented?

 Students are identified in several ways – teacher nomination, observations, assessment of students work and parent nomination.
 Students who meet the definition of the gifted or talented are then included on our school’s GATE register.